In returning and rest is your salvation,

 But you would have none of it.

-A few years back, on day two of our adventure, we left O’Neil Creek Camp around eleven in the morning and had been moving in and out of the shade all afternoon.
-For the Olympic National Park, it was hot, in the low 80’s.
+A few years ago, on the second day of our annual backpacking adventure into the back country of Olympic National Park, we left O’Neil Creek Camp around eleven in the morning and had been moving in and out of the shade all afternoon.
+For the Olympic Penisula, it was hot, in the low 80’s.
 Part of the trail followed a dry riverbed, filled with glacial silt.
 My soul felt like that riverbed, dry-mouthed, dusty, a bit gravelly and irritable.
 We rounded a bend in the trail and were greeted by a cool wash of air.
 If air had a color, I’d say this wind was emerald green, charged with soothing refreshment, a welcome reprieve from the long afternoon in the heat.

 My aching shoulders relaxed.
 My heart started to race with the crazy delirium that comes from too much physical exertion when you’re out of shape.
 I spoke out loud, what I was thinking: “We just entered the

 The world kept flying overhead.
 I heard dozens of jetliners speeding overhead that day, odd little darts of silver filled with busy people dressed in suits and ties, bound for big cities across oceans, where people in glassed in high-rise office buildings engage in high-speed commerce and every form of commercial profiteering.
 The

 Sure, thousands of tasks are taking place minute by minute all across the valley.
 Ptarmigan mothers cooed at their young to stay close and watch out for predators as they walked right through our campsite.
 Bees collected nectar from sun up to sun down.
 There are always camping tasks to be done.
 Put up the tents.
 Build a fire.
 Prepare dinner.
 Roll out the sleeping bags.
 Stow away gear for the night.

 Somehow, such tasks take on a different dimension in the